 - Semi die forging

 - In open die forging operation only drop hammer type of force application will be used.

-- Press forging is not used since there is no time fr changing the position of component.
+- Press forging is not used since there is no time for change the position of the component.

 Features of open die forging: